Blepharoplasty Surgery Sydney

 How Can I Prepare for Blepharoplasty?

-• Smoking cessation: You will be advised to stop smoking at least two weeks prior to surgery, as smoking can impair wound healing and increase the risk of complications.
+• Smoking cessation: Stopping smoking at least two weeks before surgery, as smoking can affect healing and increase the risk of complications.

-• Medication review: You may be asked to avoid certain medications or supplements—such as aspirin, anti-inflammatories, and other blood-thinning agents—approximately two weeks before surgery.
-This will be discussed in your pre-operative consultation.
+• Medication review: Certain medications or supplements — such as aspirin, anti-inflammatories, and other blood-thinning agents — may need to be paused before surgery.
+This will be discussed during your pre-operative consultation.

 What is the Recovery Time for Blepharoplasty?

-Recovery experiences following blepharoplasty can vary depending on the individual and the extent of the procedure performed.
-Common postoperative symptoms include swelling, bruising, and mild discomfort around the eyes.
-These effects typically peak in the first few days and may take up to several weeks to resolve.
+Recovery experiences vary depending on the extent of the procedure and individual healing responses.
+Common post-operative effects include swelling, bruising, and mild discomfort around the eyes, which often peak in the first few days and gradually improve over several weeks.

-Disclaimer: Recovery times and outcomes vary between individuals.
-Factors such as skin type, age, general health, and adherence to postoperative instructions can influence healing.
-All surgical procedures carry risks, including bleeding, infection, scarring, dry eyes, or asymmetry.
-A consultation with a registered specialist plastic surgeon is required to determine your suitability and discuss risks and expected outcomes.
-A second opinion from an appropriately qualified health practitioner should also be considered before proceeding.
+Blepharoplasty procedures are suitable only for people aged 18 years and over.
+Recovery experiences and outcomes vary between individuals.
+Factors such as age, skin type, overall health, and adherence to post-operative instructions can influence healing.
+All surgical procedures carry risks, which may include bleeding, infection, scarring, asymmetry, or dry eyes.
+A consultation with a registered specialist plastic surgeon is required to assess suitability and discuss potential risks, benefits, and alternative options.
+A second opinion from an appropriately qualified health practitioner is recommended before proceeding.

 Blepharoplasty Surgery Sydney Enquiry